-- Nov 20-Jan 5
+- Nov 30-Jan 2

-The historic Grand Rex Cinema (1 Blvd Poissonnière, 2nd) is putting on their annual laser-light-water-jet-pop-music show (you have to see it to believe it…), Féérie des Eaux. €15 (€12 for students under 26), includes the show followed by the feature film Tous en Scène 2 (French dubbed version of “Sing 2”).
+The historic Grand Rex Cinema (1 Blvd Poissonnière, 2nd) is putting on their annual laser-light-water-jet-pop-music show (you have to see it to believe it…), Féérie des Eaux. €11-€15 (€12 for students under 26), includes the show followed by the feature film Tous en Scène 2 (French dubbed version of “Sing 2”).
 You’ll want to be on time for this, people line up early!
 If you want to splash out a bit more cash, €35 gets you a Carré d’Or ticket with your own priority line, a special goodies box from the snack bar, and the best seats reserved just for you.
 Note that all Féérie des Eaux screenings are in VF (dubbed in French).
-You can also see other great holiday films in this magical setting (without the pre-show), including Speilberg’s West Side Story, a Matrix Soirée, and a dance night with a screening of Dirty Dancing.
+You can also see other great holiday films in this magical setting decorated for the holidays (without the pre-show), including Speilberg’s West Side Story, a Matrix Soirée, and a dance night with a screening of Dirty Dancing.

-- Nov 21-Jan 19
+- Nov 29-Jan 30

-- Nov 21-Dec 29
+- Nov 27-Jan 2

 For carnival rides with a holiday spirit check out the Jours de Fête à la Villette (Place de la Fontaine aux Lions, 211 avenue Jean Jaures, 19th) with 60 rides and stands.
 Free entry, ride tickets from €2-€10.
 Open Sunday-Thursday 2-9pm, Fri-Sat 11am-11pm.

-- Dec 13-Jan 1
+- Dec 1-31

-- Dec 26- Jan 5
+- Dec 26- Jan 2

 The Musée des Arts Forains (Carnival Arts Museum) at Les Pavillons de Bercy (53 Avenue des Terroirs de France, 12th) is a private museum of carnival rides and decorations usually closed to the general public (the venue can be hired for private events).
-It’s exceptionally open for the holidays for the 10th annual Festival du Merveilleux, decorated in winter wonderland style, with antique merry-go-rounds, carnival games, automatons, and live magicians and jugglers for this year’s theme, “Les Années Folles”.
-Open daily December 26 through January 5th from 10am-6pm, entry €16 (€10 for kids 3-12), get your times-entry tickets online in advance (there are huge lines otherwise).
-Tip: you can buy skip-the-line open date tickets exclusively at the Culture au Quai Festival (Dec 14-15).
+It’s exceptionally open for the holidays for the 11th annual Festival du Merveilleux, decorated in winter wonderland style, with antique merry-go-rounds, carnival games, automatons, and live magicians and jugglers for this year’s theme, “Les Années Folles”.
+Open daily December 26 through January 2nd from 10am-6pm, entry €18.80 (€12.80 for kids 3-11), get your timed-entry tickets online in advance (there are huge lines otherwise, especially from 2pm).

 Christmas Markets in Paris

-Markets For Fun
+Markets For Shopping & Eating

-- Nov 15-Jan 5
+- Nov 20-Jan2

-The biggest Christmas Market in Paris is in the Tuileries Gardens (1st), which combines the same carnival rides you see over the summer (but decorated with Christmas garlands), a Ferris wheel, a 500m² skating rink (€10 for adults, €6 for kids), live music concerts, and a village of 100 wooden chalets selling decorations, toys, gifs, and gourmet treats.
-A special food market representing 20 French regions sells plenty of hot food and drinks to enjoy seated at picnic tables or as you walk around.
+The biggest Christmas Market in Paris is in the Tuileries Gardens (1st), which combines the same carnival rides you see over the summer (but decorated with Christmas garlands), a Ferris wheel (enclosed, €12), a smallish 500m² skating rink (€10 for adults, €6 for kids, everyone mixed in together), live music, and a village of 100 wooden chalets selling decorations, toys, gifs, and gourmet treats.
+A special food market sells plenty of hot food and drinks to enjoy seated at picnic tables (Pass Sanitaire required) or as you walk around.
 They are supposed to focus on quality and products made here in France (there are even crafts people making their wares right at the market), but double-check before spending.
 Free entry.
 Open Sun-Thurs 11am-11:45pm; Fri-Sat until 12:45am (11am-8pm on Dec 25th and 31st).
-See last year’s video here (on mute recommended).
+See 2018’s video here (on mute recommended).

-- Nov 30-Jan 5
+- Nov 22-Dec 26

 The annual Marché de Noël de Saint-Germain-des-Près (Place St-Germain-des-Près, 6th) is a series of little wooden chalets along the Boulevard in one of the poshest shopping districts of Paris.
 It’s a nice little market to visit if you’re in the neighborhood anyway, open daily 10am-7pm.

-- Nov 21-Dec 28
+- Nov 25-Dec 29

 Christmas Markets for a Good Cause

-- Dec 3
+- Dec 4 & 8

-The Super Noël d’Emmaüs Défi toy sale for charity takes place this year at Le 104 on Dec 7th at 40 rue Riquet, 19th (open 10am-6pm) and Dec 11th at 5 rue Curial, 19th (open 1:30-6:15pm).
+The Super Noël d’Emmaüs Défi toy sale for charity takes place this year on December 4th at 40 rue Riquet, 19th (open 10am-6pm) and Dec 8th at Le 104 (5 rue Curial, 19th), open 1:30-6:15pm).
 There are thousands of new toys and boardgames available at rock-bottom prices: €1, €2, €5, and €10.
 Get there early for the best selection!
 All proceeds help Emmaüs’s mission to help those in need with clothing, housing and finding employment.

-- Dec 7-15
+- Dec 4-12

-Les Féeries d’Auteuil (40 rue Jean-de-La-Fontaine, 16th), is a Christmas Market in the gardens of the Fondation d’Auteuil that welcomes carefully selected exhibitors, craftsmen and designers from all over France, as well as a choir, puppet shows, and a flea market.
+Les Féeries d’Auteuil (40 rue Jean-de-La-Fontaine, 16th), is a Christmas Market in the gardens of the Fondation d’Auteuil that welcomes carefully selected exhibitors, craftsmen and designers from all over France, as well as a choir, puppet shows, food stands, and a flea market.
 Open 11am-7pm daily, all proceeds support the foundation’s child protection services and teen training programs.

-- Dec 19-22
+- Dec 18-19